privacore/helppages-findx/en/home.md

 [Share on twitter](https://twitter.com/intent/tweet?text=Join+findx+beta+-+Get+lucky+and+be+one+of+the+first+to+access+before+launch+%23privacy+%26+%23search+%40findx&url=https://www.privacore.com/invite/)

-##Get new friends
+##Join the discussion
-You can also join the community to get some new friends [forum.privacore.com](https://forum.privacore.com/)
+You can also join the community, give feedback and learn more about online privacy [forum.privacore.com](https://forum.privacore.com/)